bchareyre/yade-mpi/doc/sphinx/prog.rst

 	``Engine2`` will be run after ``Engine1``, but in parallel with ``Engine3``.

 	.. warning:: It is your reponsibility to avoid concurrent access to data when using ParallelEngine.
 Make sure you understand *very well* what the engines run in parallel do.
 * Parallelism inside Engines.
-Some loops over bodies or interactions are parallelized (notably :yref:`InteractionDispatchers` and :yref:`NewtonIntegrator`, which are treated in detail later (FIXME: link)):
+Some loops over bodies or interactions are parallelized (notably :yref:`InteractionLoop` and :yref:`NewtonIntegrator`, which are treated in detail later (FIXME: link)):

 	.. code-block:: c++